berlinonline/berlin_dataportal_searchterms/README.md

 In particular, the following categories of searchterms are removed:

 - personal names
-- (postal) Addresses
+- (postal) addresses
 - geographic coordinates
 - personal e-mail adresses
-- phonenumbers
+- phone numbers
 - land lots (German „Flurstück“)

 ### Blacklist

-Instances of these categories are currently not detected automatically, but rather manually via the use of a blacklist (naturally not included in this repository), which is being extended each time the dataset is updated (i.e., every month).
+Instances of these categories are currently not detected automatically, but rather manually via the use of a blacklist (not included in this repository), which is being extended each time the dataset is updated (i.e., every month).

 ### Whitelist